GHOST BUSTERS IIMOVIE REVIEW

 Consider: In GHOSTBUSTERS 2, the father of baby Oscar is not Peter Venkman.
 Somewhere during their dating, then relationship, Peter did a very Venkmann thing by introducing Dana to others as "The Old Ball & Chain".
 They broke up, went their separate ways, Dana eventually found this other guy, dated, courtship, fell in love, moved in together, she got pregnant, and he dropped her in some vague period between Dana being pregnant and Oscar being about 3 to 5 months old (he doesn't crawl yet).

-The upshot of all that means Dana is no longer the strong woman beset by superhuman strong forces, but a doe-eyed (as much doe-eye as Sigourney Weaver could muster at any rate) damsel in distress still mooning over the burnt out torch she carries for Venkmann.
+The upshot of all that means Dana is no longer the strong woman beset by superhuman strong forces, but a doe-eyed (as much doe-eye as Sigourney Weaver could muster at any rate) damsel in distress still mooning over the burnt matchstick she carries for Venkmann.
 And Venkmann is a washed-up smart-ass without the wit, who does a local TV show on the Supernatural and conspiracy theorists.
 He carries his own burnt torch for Dana and recognizes his mistake in leaving her and how much it cost him when he murmurs to Oscar "I should have been your Daddy".

 Okay, you want to play it that way?
 Fine.
 But can't you make any of it funny?